renatawong/renatawong.github.io/_pages/about.md

   - /about.html
 ---

-I am Renata.
-Currently, I work as a research assistant professor for quantum computing at the Department of Artificial Intelligence, Chang Gung University.
+I am a research assistant professor for quantum computing at the Department of Artificial Intelligence, Chang Gung University.
 Before that, I was a postdoc in multidisciplinary quantum applications at the Physics Division, National Center for Theoeretical Sciences at the National Taiwan University.

 Research interests